mikesportfoliohub/vibecoderwebsite/README.md

 # Vibe Coding Reviews Hub

-Step into a demo website where full-stack development meets LLM inspired innovations and tacticts.
+Step into a demo website where full-stack development meets LLM inspired innovations and tactics.
 Become an Amazon-style reviewer for other Vibe Coding Projects.

 ## Your Mission, Should You Choose to Accept It